MacKaSL/HMTableViewCellAccessory/README.md

 ### About
 This provides you to use a custom image as UITableViewCellAccessory.
 Here I have added an UIImageView as the cell accessory.
 Then I keep tracking which row was selected before with the variable named `previousIndexPath` and which one is selected now with the variable named `currentIndexPath`.
+The custom cell accessory is shown with Spring animation.

 Enjoy :smiley:
 ===